BerlinUnited/NaoTH-Deeplearning/README.md

 Each folder corresponds to one project.
 A project might be whistle detection, ball detection on patches, yolo ball detection, object detection on full images, etc. Commonly used functions should go into the tools folder.

 ## Installation
 We prepared different requirement files if you want to work with the tensorflow projects or the pytorch projects for example ultralytics.
 Choose the corresponding requirements file during installation.
+We expect python 3.12.

 ```bash
 python3 -m venv venv_tf